Sudharma/VariableNameConversion/README.md

 # Running

-Running with a Inputfile ,and varible to convert java - jar variable-name-conversion.jar <input java file> <some variable>
+Running with a Inputfile ,and varible to convert java - jar variable-name-conversion.jar InputJavaFile someVariable

 for help
      java  –h or --help